Mune1x/Mune1x/README.md

 # 💫 About Me:
-💻 studying Information Technology at the Technological Institute of the Philippines 👨‍💻 A passionate front-end developer
+<p>💻 studying Information Technology at the Technological Institute of the Philippines </p>
+<p>👨‍💻 A passionate front-end developer</p>

 ## 🌐 Socials: